hass0319/scheduler/README.md

 Inteview Schedular is a user-friendly, single-page application.
 It allows the user to book interviews with interviewers from 12pm to 5pm daily.
 A user can add, edit, and delete an appointment with any of the available interviewers.
 Dummy Data is coming from an API that the app makes put and delete requests to.
 A user can choose any day of the week to update their appointments.

+Inteview Schedular has it's mock data from a [scheduler api](https://github.com/hass0319/scheduler-api).

 The side-bar holds the days of the week with a dynamic counter to show how many interview spots are available in that day.
 Any day can be clicked to be accessed

 ## Demo Media